 Duke becomes bowl eligible with win over short-handed BC

-CHESTNUT HILL, Mass. – Riley Leonard threw for 158 yards and a touchdown, and he ran for 96 yards and another score to help Duke beat short-handed Boston College 38-31 on Friday night.
+CHESTNUT HILL, Mass.
+(AP) Riley Leonard threw for 158 yards and a touchdown, and he ran for 96 yards and another score to help Duke beat short-handed Boston College 38-31 on Friday night.

 Duke (6-3, 3-2 Atlantic Coast Conference) became bowl eligible for the first time since 2018 under first-year coach Mike Elko.
 The Blue Devils notched just three victories last season.